pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 ![Menu Component](assets/MenuComponentSample.png)

-The menu is created from a table containiing all the menu options listed in parent child order
+The menu is built from a table that defines all options in a parent‑child hierarchy (flattened).
+In this example, the table contains every possible option, but only the relevant items are shown depending on the user’s current position in the menu.

 ![Menu Items](assets/MenuAllItems.png)